errata-ai/vale.sh/content/en/docs/vale-cli/installation/index.md

 This will ensure that Vale is available on your `$PATH` and allow you to stay up to date with new releases.

+{{< pkgs >}}

+Vale can also be found at a number of other package repositories.
+Many of these are community-maintained, so please read the package's documentation before installing.

 ## GitHub Releases

 [Archives of precompiled binaries][2] are available for Windows, macOS, and